2022 Indian National Congress leadership election

 The 2022 Indian National Congress leadership election was an internal party election that was held to elect the next president of the Indian National Congress.
 A formal notification for the election was issued on 22 September 2022.
 The election was held on 17 October 2022 and counting of votes took place on 19 October 2022.
 Mallikarjun Kharge won the election amassing 7,897 votes compared to 1,072 of Shashi Tharoor.

 The election was triggered by resignation of Rahul Gandhi as party leader on 10 August 2019.
 However, the party's presidium, the All India Congress Committee, elected former president Sonia Gandhi as interim president.
 Due to the COVID-19 pandemic, the election for the next president was postponed until 2022.
 The election was administered by the party's Central Election Authority headed by Madhusudan Mistry.

 Background

 Rahul Gandhi was unanimously elected as president in 2017.
 However, following the party's poor performance in the 2019 Indian general election, Gandhi resigned.
 Sonia Gandhi was selected by the party's presidium as the interim president.
 Sonia Gandhi is Rahul Gandhi's mother, and was the party's longest serving president from 1998 to 2017.
+There was also election held in 1997, Sitaram Kesari defeated Sharad Pawar.

 It was reported by news outlets that Rahul Gandhi was not likely to contest the election.
 It was confirmed by Congress spokesperson Jairam Ramesh that Rahul Gandhi would not file nomination for the election.
 Rahul Gandhi told Ashok Gehlot that no member of the Gandhi family should be the next President.